xeodou/go-sqlcipher/README.md

 #### SQL

-The following sql functions are available for user management.
+The following sql functions are available for user management:

 | Function | Arguments | Description |
 |----------|-----------|-------------|